Ghost Town USA’s

 Pennington Co.

 Located south of Lead and west of Silver City in the heart of the Black Hills.
-In 1995, this tiny town had a downtown core of half-occupied structures consisting only of an old store, two saloons and a modern modular unit that served as a community center.
 Founded in February 1877, the gold mining town quickly boomed to 500 people with a solid business district.
-Twenty years later less than 50 folks remained, along with the post office.
+Today it is a sleepy backwoods town.

 SORUM